herambchaudhari4121/geomoose-website/source/rfc/rfc-6.rst

 -----------

 * Establish financial controls for administering project funds.
-* Facilitate easy financial contributions to hte GeoMOOSE project at all levels.
+* Facilitate easy financial contributions to the GeoMOOSE project at all levels.

 Implementation Tasks
 -----------------------